Regulations on children's television programming in the United States: History

-Newton Minow was one of the first federal officials to speak of the need for regulation of children's programming, openly denouncing cartoons as being unfit for the airwaves in his 1961 landmark speech "Television and the Public Interest."
+Newton Minow was one of the first federal officials to speak of the need for regulation of children's programming, openly denouncing cartoons as being unfit for the airwaves in his 1961 landmark speech "Television and the Public Interest".
 He did not take any direct action because he believed that improvements could be made without force and could be resolved by increasing competition through UHF television and expanding non-commercial educational options.

 In 1968, activist Peggy Charren established Action for Children's Television (ACT)—a lobbying group that campaigned for high-quality children's programming to be broadcast by television stations.
-ACT believed that the broadcasting of educational programming was part of broadcasters' obligations to serve the public interest.
-In the early-1970's, ACT successfully pressured the major networks to remove "violent" superhero cartoons from their children's programming, and in 1971, first proposed restrictions on airing any advertising during children's programs.
+ACT believed that the broadcasting of educational programming was part of broadcasters' obligations to serve the public interest, as required by their broadcast license.
+In the early 1970s, ACT successfully pressured the major networks to remove "violent" superhero cartoons from their children's programming, and in 1971, first proposed restrictions on airing any advertising during children's programs.

+In 1969, television host Fred Rogers testified before the U.S. Senate Subcommittee on Communications during hearings over proposed funding cuts to public broadcasting.
+At a time when President Richard Nixon sought to reduce funding from $20 million to $10 million, Rogers advocated for the educational and emotional value of non-commercial children's television.
+His testimony was widely broadcast, and has been described as one of the most powerful congressional presentations.
+According to media scholars, it contributed to the successful effort to secure increased funding for the Public Broadcasting Service (PBS), which rose to $22 million.
+Rogers' appearance highlighted growing federal interest in supporting children's educational programming through public media infrastructure.

-In the early-1980's, ACT criticized the major networks for their decreasing commitments to educational programming, citing the cancellations of ABC's Animals, Animals, Animals and CBS's children's newsmagazine 30 Minutes as examples.
-It also criticized the networks for airing cartoons that they considered to be promotional tie-ins for associated toylines rather than legitimate entertainment, such as He-Man and the Masters of the Universe and My Little Pony.
+In the early-1980s, ACT criticized the major networks for their decreasing commitments to educational programming, citing the cancellations of ABC's Animals, Animals, Animals and CBS's children's news magazine 30 Minutes as examples.
+It also criticized the networks for airing cartoons that they considered to be promotional vehicles for associated toylines rather than bona fide entertainment, such as He-Man and the Masters of the Universe, My Little Pony, and The Transformers.